-Request Response From, To Туре Parameter Description Input Subscriptionid Identifier of the subscription to be unsubscribed.
-Notify $NFVI \to VIM$ NFVI notifies an alarm to VIM Input hostld Id of specified host GetAlarmInfoRequest GetAlarmInfoResponse Input Filter Specifies the accelerators and related alarms.
+Request Response From, To Туре Parameter Description unsubscribed.
+Notify $NFVI \to VIM$ NFVI notifies an alarm to VIM Input hostId Id of specified host GetAlarmInfoRequest GetAlarmInfoResponse VIM → NFVI Input Filter Specifies the accelerators and related alarms.
 The filter could include accelerator information, severity of the alarm, etc. Output Alarm Information about the alarms if filter matches an alarm.
-Input hostld Id of specified host AccResourcesDiscoveryRequest AccResourcesDiscoveryResponse $VIM \rightarrow NFVI$ Output discoveredAccReso Information on the acceleration resources discovered within the NFVI.
-Input laccResourceId Identifier of the chosen accelerator in the NFVI.
-OnloadAccImageRequest OnloadAccImageResponse $VIM \rightarrow NFVI$ Input laccImageInfo Information about the acceleration image.
-Input accimade The binary file of acceleration image.
+AccResourcesDiscoveryRequest AccResourcesDiscoveryResponse $VIM \rightarrow NFVI$ Input hostId Id of specified host Output discoveredAccReso urceInfo Information on the acceleration resources discovered within the NFVI.
+OnloadAccImageRequest OnloadAccImageResponse $VIM \rightarrow NFVI$ Input accResourceId Identifier of the chosen accelerator in the NFVI.
+Input accImageInfo Information about the acceleration image.
+Input accImage The binary file of acceleration image.

-Table 47: Hardware Acceleration Interfaces in the ETSI NFV architecture
+Table 56: Hardware Acceleration Interfaces in the ETSI NFV architecture